What Glue Works Best on Felt?

 The number one adhesive to avoid is ordinary white craft glue.
 This is because the glue is runnier, making it difficult to stick because it will soak through your layers of felt.
 This also does not make your project aesthetically pleasing because you will end up with darker, rough patches where the glue soaked through.

 Alternatives to Adhesives

 If your project doesn't necessarily require an adhesive, you might want to try another method of holding the pieces of felt together.
-If you're a sewist, adding a bit of stitched detailing or a simple cross stitch to hold the pieces in place could give the project an artistic look, plus you wouldn't have to worry about adhesive.
+If you're a sewist, adding a bit of stitched detailing or a simple cross stitch to hold the pieces in place could give the project an artistic look.
 You could try using a brad, button, snap, eyelet, or even staples depending on the project.

 Wondering what glues might be best for other projects?
 Check out our complete guide and infographic:Craft Glue 101: How to Choose the Best Craft Glue